To move, to breathe, to fly, to float, To gain all while you give, To roam the roads of lands remote, To travel is to live.

 Christiansborg Palace

 In the central part of Copenhagen, you will find Christiansborg Palace.
-Once the principal residence of Danish monarchs, Christiansborg Palace is now the heart of Denmark’s governmental home to the country’s parliament and supreme court.
-Christiansborg is one of Copenhagen’s most iconic landmarks, holding over 800 years of Danish history.
-There is plenty to see at the Palace, including The Royal Reception Rooms with The Great Hall and The Tapestries, The Royal Stables, The Royal Kitchen, Christiansborg Palace Chapel, and The Ruins under Christianborg Palace.
+Once the principal residence of Danish monarchs, Christiansborg Palace is now the heart of Denmark’s government, housing the country’s parliament and supreme court.
+Christiansborg is one of Copenhagen’s most iconic landmarks, housing more than 800 years of Danish history.
+There is plenty to see at the Palace, including The Royal Reception Rooms with The Great Hall and The Tapestries, The Royal Stables, The Royal Kitchen, Christiansborg Palace Chapel, and The Ruins under Christiansborg Palace.
 It is a popular destination, so buying tickets in advance is ideal.
 Visit our Viator link to see what great tours they offer at the Palace and around the city.

 Where to Stay in Nyhavn